Getting Nursing Home Abuse Legal Help

 - Negotiate substantial financial settlements on your behalf

 - Represent you in court if the lawsuit goes to trial

 Depending on the facts of your case, our team can connect you with nursing home abuse and neglect attorneys that have successfully handled similar cases.

 Call (800) 896-7040 right now to see if you can work with a nursing home abuse lawyer.

 Nursing Home Abuse Lawsuits

-- A nursing home resident was neglected, injured, or abused while living at a nursing home
+- Experienced neglect, injury, or abuse while living at a nursing home

-- Long-term or permanent disabilities were caused by the abuse
+- Suffered long-term or permanent disabilities from the abuse

 Statute of Limitations on Nursing Home Abuse Lawsuits